ruflin/Elastica/CONTRIBUTING.md

 The docker containers can be stopped with `make docker-stop`.

 The ES server version started by that command can be configured by passing a `ES_VERSION=` parameter.
-As an example, running `make docker-start ES_VERSION=75` will use the latest `7.5.x` release.
+As an example, running `make docker-start ES_VERSION=7.5.0` will use `7.5.0` release.
-If you specify an ES version, use the same version when stopping the containers: `make docker-stop ES_VERSION=75`.
+If you specify an ES version, use the same version when stopping the containers: `make docker-stop ES_VERSION=7.5.0`.

-For a list of supported Elasticsearch containers look in the `docker/` folder for the `docker-compose.es*.yml` files.
+For a list of supported Elasticsearch containers look in the `docker/` folder for the `docker-compose.es.yml` files.

 ### Local Docker configuration
 For ES to properly run, the `vm.max_map_count=262144` system configuration is needed by ES to properly spin up the nodes.